athosmartinez/athosmartinez/README.md

 I currently work at tolky.to developing intelligent AI-powered avatars and managing projects and client communication.
-I'm also building MapeiaEdu, a smart education platform focused on performance analytics using AI.
+I'm also building mapeaedu, a smart education platform focused on performance analytics using AI.